ilanddev/ferui/BUILD.md

 This script builds npm package candidates for all three packages we currently publish: `@ferui/components`, `@ferui/design`, and
 `@ferui/icons` under the `/dist` folder.

+##### `npm run test:lint`

+This command run the tslint checks to be sure your code respect our codding conventions.

-##### `npm test` and `npm run test:watch`
+##### `npm run test:components` and `npm run test:components:watch`

-The `test` script runs the unit tests using karma.
+If you need to run all `@ferui/components` tests using karma without the tslint checks, you can run this command.
+This is useful if you plan to use `fdescribe` or `fit` to test specific chunks of your tests.
 The entry point for the tests is `tests/tests.entry.ts`.
 You may locally modify this file to constrain which tests to run if you are testing for specific components and don't want to run all the tests.
-You can run the tests in watch mode so they run continuously `npm run test:watch`.
+You can run the tests in watch mode so they run continuously `npm run test:components:watch`.

+##### `npm run test`

+The `test` script runs tslint checks and unit tests using karma.
+This command use a combination of two commands : `test:components:components` and `test:lint`.

 ##### `npm run build:angular`